Samper (singer): Biography

-At the end of high school years he founded the music band "Atabake" one of the pioneers of the "tropipop" musical genre in which he played drums and also sang a couple of songs.
+At the end of high school years he founded the music band "Atabake" one of the pioneers of the tropipop musical genre in which he played drums and also sang a couple of songs.
 "Atabake" is remembered for songs like "Manuelita" and "A la media noche" both which were radio hits in Colombia.
 While he was in "Atabake" his time was also shared with his studies of musical production in Universidad de los Andes.
 He became a member of the famous Colombian band "Sin Animo de Lucro" with which he obtained many international nominations and recognitions such as a nomination for the Latin Grammys and 2 "Premios Shock" awards among others.

-Samper is currently working his career as a solo artist and has released singles in Central America and of course in his home country Colombia.
+Samper is currently working his career as a solo artist and has released singles in Central America and in his home country Colombia.

-Sin ánimo de lucro (Band)

-Sin Ánimo De Lucro
+Sin Ánimo de Lucro

 In year 2006 he became a member of Sin Animo de Lucro as lead singer and lead guitarist.
-The "master en parranda" tour presented shows in almost all of the Colombian territory, which led them to become one of the most important and significant bands in Colombia and they became one of the most renowned musicians in the "Tropipop" genre.
+The "master en parranda" tour presented shows in almost all of the Colombian territory, which led them to become one of the most important and significant bands in Colombia and they became one of the most renowned musicians in the tropipop genre.
 Their song "El parrandero" became a party anthem not only in Colombia but in several Latin American countries as well.

 In 2009 the band recorded their second studio album ¨Todo pasa por algo" in Miami's "Criteria/The Hit Factory" studios and produced by several Latin Grammy, Grammy and ASCAP awards winner "Andrés Castro¨ (Carlos Vives, Reyli, ChocquibTown).
 They were awarded a "Gold record" in Colombia and 1 "Premio shock" for "best tropical pop band", a nomination for the "Premios 40 principales España" as "best Colombian pop band" and another nomination for the Latin Grammy for "Best Tropical Contemporary Album".
 All of this gave them international recognition and they toured in countries such as Ecuador, Peru, Costa Rica, Venezuela, Chile, Argentina and US amongst others.

 "Sin Animo de Lucro" was sponsored and became image for some brands in Colombia like Tigo (Mobile), Totto (Accessories, Outwear), Chicles X-time (Chewing gum) and Aguardiente Nectar (Colombian Liquor).